khuyentran1401/dog_classifier/README.md

 # Dog Classifier

 This is a simple app to classify dogs using [fastai](https://docs.fast.ai/) and [streamlit](https://www.streamlit.io/).
 The app is deployed using Heroku.
+This project is inspired by Chapter 2 of the book Deep Learning for Coders with fastai & PyTorch.

 ## Overview
 ### Dataset